facebook tracking

 How to blouse boots 10

 To create something we can tuck your pants under, we need to use your sock as a band.
 So the next step is to pull your sock down over your boot shaft, as close to the top of your foot as possible.
-We’ve now got something to tuck our pants under.

 Step 3: Tuck Your Pants Under Your Sock